minimo-io/bibliopath/README.md

 ## To Do

+- Create a http proxy on our Futurewise API to handle the fetch, rate limiting, etc.
 - Create a store for theme state, use it in all routes.
-- Once a book is downloaded offer to save it in indexDB.
+- Once a book is downloaded offer to save it in indexDB and bookmark it.
 - Search should change the query parameter.
 - Nostr login
-- In book parameter, allow for github/nostrgit books written in markdown -- define a format standard.
+- Allow for github/nostrgit books written in markdown
+  - Create a selection of curated books, with audio books.

 - Allow users to store their own books in the reader (indexDB?)
 - Info button to get book and author data.
 - Centralize types at src/lib & componentize the thing.